NativeScript/sample-Groceries/README.md

 <h2 id="branches">Branches</h2>

-This repository contains a number of branches intended to show off a number of the ways you can build NativeScript apps:
+This repository contains a number of branches:

 * The [**master** branch](https://github.com/NativeScript/sample-Groceries/) contains the version of Groceries that appears in the iOS App Store and Google Play.
 The intention of the master branch is to show how to build a robust, real-world app using NativeScript.
 * The [**angular** branch](https://github.com/NativeScript/sample-Groceries/tree/angular) contains the a version of Groceries built with TypeScript and Angular 2.